Workiva/react_testing_library/doc/migration_guides/expectations.md

 </details>

-The component has a button that can be clicked, which will cause an element to be shown after 500ms.
-To test that the component does indeed show the element, in OverReact Test we could do:
+The component has a button that can be clicked, which will cause an element to be shown or hidden after 500ms.
+To test that the component does indeed show and hide the element, in OverReact Test we could do:

 ```dart
 import 'package:over_react/over_react.dart';